Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Preliminaries

-A causal query $\Psi$ is \textit{(nonparametric) recoverable} from observational data if it outputs the same value $\psi$ for all models in the class of SCMs $\mathfrak{M}$ sharing the same $m$-graph $\mathcal{G}$ (i.e., the causal graph incorporating the missingness mechanisms) and the same positive observed-data distribution $P$, i.e., $\forall\mathcal{M}\in\mathfrak{M}(\mathcal{G},P),\, \Psi[\mathcal{M}]=\psi$.
+A causal query $\Psi$ is \textit{(nonparametric) recoverable} from observational data if it outputs the same value $\psi$ for all models in the class of SCMs $\mathfrak{M}$ sharing the same $m$-graph $\mathcal{G}$ and the same positive observed data distribution $P$, i.e., $\forall\mathcal{M}\in\mathfrak{M}(\mathcal{G},P),\, \Psi[\mathcal{M}]=\psi$.
 That is, the query is \textit{uniquely computable} as a functional of the graph and the data \citep{Bareinboim_Tian_Pearl_2014}, yielding a statistical \textit{estimand}.
-Various sets of recoverability conditions exist, with potentially different feasibility output estimands \citep{Correa_Tian_Bareinboim_2019}, and some may apply only to specific parameterizations of the target query \citep{Pearl2013simple}.
+Various sets of recoverability conditions exist, with potentially different feasibility and output estimands \citep{Correa_Tian_Bareinboim_2019}, and some may apply only to specific parameterizations of the target query \citep{Pearl2013simple}.
 Specifically, the recoverability of interventional distributions can be evaluated using the identification algorithm proposed by \citet{Bhattacharya2020} or the search-based heuristic developed by \citet{tikka2021causal}, though neither approach has been proven to be complete.

-Consider the $m$-graph depicted in \cref{fig1a}, which encodes a \textit{missing at random} (MAR) model.
-Here, $A$ denotes a binary point exposure, $Y$ represents the outcome, and $R$ is the binary selection indicator for the outcome, where $R=1$ indicates that the outcome is observed.
-Recovery of the ATE is achievable under certain positivity conditions using a ratio factorization of the query \citep{Mohan2014}, leading to the \textit{double inverse probability weighting} (DIPW) estimand:
+Consider the $m$-graph depicted in \cref{fig1a}, which encodes a MAR model.
+Here, $A$ denotes a binary point exposure, $Y$ represents the outcome, and $R_Y$ is the binary selection indicator for the outcome, where $R_Y=1$ indicates that the outcome is observed.
+Recovery of the ATE is achievable under certain positivity conditions using a ratio factorization of the query \citep{Mohan2014}, leading to the DIPW estimand: